Ontario Road Trip: A 7-day Itinerary Through Algoma and Lake Superior

 A Big Drive To A Big Lake

-Leaving behind the bustling streets of Toronto, our journey commences as we make our way north; today's destination, Algoma Mills, according to Google, is five and a half hours away.
+On day one, we leave the bustling streets of Toronto behind as our journey north begins.
+According to Google, today's destination, Algoma Mills, is five and a half hours away.

-Lake Lauzon Resort, situated along the shore of its name, Sake Lake, offers a tranquil setting for our first night on the road.
-The resort offers a variety of accommodation options, from a bunkie to cottages and even a houseboat floating by the dock.
-We settled into our comfy room in the main building.
-The sliding glass door offers a lake view and leads to a deck, a perfect spot to linger in the morning over coffee and tea as the sun burns through the mist.
+Lake Lauzon Resort, situated along the shore of its namesake lake, offers a tranquil setting for our first night on the road.
+The resort provides various accommodation options, ranging from bunkies to cottages and a houseboat moored at the dock.
+We settled into our cozy room in the main building.
+The sliding glass door presents a view of the lake and leads to a deck, which is an ideal spot to enjoy coffee and tea in the morning as the sun breaks through the mist.

 Room at Lake Lauzon Resort